-Pursuant to the resolution of the annual general meeting of the Company held on 11 June 2021, the Company distributed cash dividends of RMB34.0 million to the shareholders for the year ended 31 December 2020.
+Pursuant to the resolution of the annual general meeting of the Company held on 10 June 2022, the Company distributed cash dividend of RMB34.0 million to the shareholders of the Company for the year ended 31 December 2021.

-Pursuant to the resolution of the Board passed on 29 March 2022, a final dividend of approximately RMB34.0 million (equivalent to RMB0.05 per share (including tax)) was proposed after the appropriation of the statutory surplus reserve and general reserve and is subject to approval by shareholders at the forthcoming annual general meeting.
+Pursuant to the resolution of the Board passed on 29 March 2023, a final dividend of approximately RMB34.0 million (equivalent to RMB0.05 per share (including tax)) was proposed after the appropriation of the statutory surplus reserve and general reserve and is subject to approval by shareholders of the Company at the forthcoming annual general meeting.